MicroEJ/docs/VEEPortingGuide/eventQueue.rst

 Extended event
 --------------

-Extended events are events that can not stand on 32 bits.
+Extended events are events with data that can not be stored on 24 bits.

 .. code-block:: java